 L'Shem Yihud prayers perform a vital spiritual task.
 Each of us, should endeavor to recite the words, "L'Shem Yihud Kudsha Birikh Hu U'Shekhinteh" (for the sake of the unity of the Holy One, blessed be He and His Shekhina) prior to all of our actions.
 In this way, we elevate all that we do and bond with HaShem at every moment.
-This is the best way to fulfill the mitzvah of Devekut.
+This is the easiest and most direct way to fulfill the mitzvah of Devekut.